armsnyder/openapi-language-server/internal/e2etest/README.md

 # End to end tests

-The **/testdata** directory contains a et of subdirectories, each of which is an end-to-end test scenario.
+The **/testdata** directory contains a set of subdirectories, each of which is an end-to-end test scenario.

 ## Running the tests